-This unit 120V (20A) GFCI outlet supplies power for accessories connected to the generator when the engine is running and the main circuit breaker is switched ON (I).
+This 120V (20A) GFCI outlet supplies power for accessories connected to the generator when the engine is running and the main circuit breaker is switched ON (I).

-(K) 120V Breaker (2 Locations)
+(J) 120V Breaker (2 Locations)

-One 120V (20A) circuit breaker is supplied for each 120V GFCI duplex outlet.
+This 120V (20A) circuit breaker is supplied for the 120V GFCI duplex outlets.

-(L) Circuit Breaker Indicator Light
+(K) Circuit Breaker Indicator Light